Sam Gabrail

 Terraform Cloud organizes infrastructure into workspaces and projects, providing a consistent environment for managing infrastructure resources.

-A Terraform workspace is a logical environment where you can organize and manage your infrastructure configurations and state.
 Workspaces serve as isolated containers that hold the configuration files and state files for a specific project, application, or environment.
 They provide a way to separate and manage different sets of infrastructure resources and configurations within a single Terraform Cloud organization.

 Each workspace has its own distinct state, variables, and settings.
 This isolation allows teams to work concurrently on different infrastructure projects without interference or conflicts.
 Workspaces also enable version control and collaboration features, facilitating collaboration and code review workflows.